-Man charged after £380,000 cannabis raid
+Man charged after '£380,000 cannabis' raid

 These are external links and will open in a new window

-A 22-year-old Vietnamese man has been charged after the recovery of a cannabis cultivation worth about £380,000 in Aberdeenshire.
+A 22-year-old Vietnamese man has been charged after the recovery of alleged cannabis cultivation worth about £380,000 in Aberdeenshire.

-Police officers seized the drugs at a rural property in the New Aberdour area on Sunday.
+Police officers seized the alleged drugs at a rural property in the New Aberdour area on Sunday.

-The man is expected to appear at Peterhead Sheriff Court on Tuesday.

-Det Sgt George Nixon said: "This is a recovery of a significant amount of illegal drugs which would have been bound for our communities."
+Quynh Mai, of Fraserburgh, has appeared at Peterhead Sheriff Court accused of misuse of drugs offences and an attempt to pervert the course of justice.